Norwegian Christmas Cookies

 Preparation time: 30 minutes

-Utensils: kitchen scales; bowl; electric whisk; wooden stirring spoon; two teaspoons; baking sheet; cake rack.
+Utensils: kitchen scales; bowl; electric whisk; spoon; two teaspoons; baking sheet; cake rack.
 Time: Ca 2 hours

 - Form macaroons with teaspoons, or pipe them out with a star nozzle and place on a baking sheet covered with greased alufoil or baking paper.